jones1008/docker-lampose/README.md

 * [x] progress output for initial .sql file import (working inside container; not working with `docker-compose up`)
 * [x] php xdebug script with docker
 * [x] rename image + containers: <name>-web, <name>-db
+* [x] xdebug PHP script testing with xdebug < 3.X
+* [x] hint in documentation that `docker-compose down` will delete database in container (all changes gone)
-* [ ] Dockerization Tips: put files to git, where it makes sense; add php.ini as configured on live server, correct PHP version as on server, composer.lock used on server, to install exactly those versions, correct composer version, install all required php extensions
+* [x] Dockerization Tips: put files to git, where it makes sense; add php.ini as configured on live server, correct PHP version as on server, composer.lock used on server, to install exactly those versions, correct composer version, install all required php extensions
 * [ ] dockerize IFAA (Genesis World, ERP, Shop)
 * [ ] test xdebug on linux and on macos
-* [ ] hint in documentation that `docker-compose down` will delete database in container (all changes gone)
-* [ ] apache support for http2 (needs php-fpm) -> apache is faster
-* [ ] xdebug PHP script testing with xdebug < 3.X